Dolores Keane: Personal life

 Keane married musician John Faulkner, with whom she had worked on many occasions, in 1977.
 After a difficult pregnancy, Keane gave birth to their first child, Joseph.
 He was born with Bardet–Biedl syndrome, which causes obesity and failing vision.
 Dolores and John's marriage ended in 1988.
-Her current partner is Barry "Bazza" Farmer, with whom she had her second child, Tara, born in 1994.
+She had a long relationship with Barry "Bazza" Farmer, with whom she had her second child, Tara, born in 1994.
 Keane put an end to recording and touring in the late 1990s, due to depression and alcoholism.
 She has received extensive treatment for these conditions.
-As of 2007, Keane lives outside Galway with her two children and her husband Barry.
 As of June 2014, Keane was given the all clear after developing cancer.

+In November 2024, Dolores received an honorary doctorate in Music from University of Galway (DMus).